 - Using the stylus in the kit, punch dots around the entire stencil/picture (about 1/8 inch apart)

 - Carving: Start with the most delicate lines or designs of your pumpkin first—carving them out carefully.
-If you don’t it will be harder to do the trim work.

 - Carve the larger parts of the design last

 - THEN clean out the guts of your pumpkin.
 If you do this before doing the steps above, it will be more difficult to get a crisp design.

 Years ago, we were at a Halloween fair with all sorts of vendors and pumpkin carvers.
 One man was carving the outside of the pumpkin like a bas-relief sculpture.
 Meaning that the design elements of the pumpkin were just barely more prominent than the background.
 All the carving was done on the outside of the pumpkin with only a few parts going through the pumpkin.

 This kind of pumpkin sculpting requires your child or teen to have a sense of spatial awareness or thinking.
 No template is involved—it’s all free-hand.

 Here are the steps to create a sculpted pumpkin: